 - Vere, Ed.
 Max and Bird.
 Sourcebooks, 2017.
 Max, a kitten, and Bird, a very young bird, want to be friends, but Max also wants to eat Bird, so they strike a deal.
 Series - West, Kara.
 Mia Mayhem Rides the Waves.
 Little Simon, 2021.
 Mia Mayhem learns some important things about herself and her abilities during a family vacation to the beach.
 Series - West, Tracey.
-Howl of the Wind Dragon (Branches: Dragon Masters, Book 20).Scholastic, 2021.
-Drake and Rori rush off to find a Wind Dragon -- the final dragon needed to undo the False Life spell.
+Howl of the Wind Dragon.
+Scholastic, 2021.
+Drake and Rori rush off to find a Wind Dragon--the final dragon needed to undo the False Life spell.
 Series - Willems, Mo.
 We Are in a Book!
 Hyperion, 2010.
 Gerald is careful.
 Piggie is not.
 Piggie cannot help smiling.
 Gerald can.
 Gerald and Piggie are best friends.
-In We Are in a Book!
 Gerald and Piggie discover the joy of being read.
 But what will happen when the book ends?
-Series - Woodson, Jacqueline.
+Series - Winkler, Henry and Lin Oliver.
+Detective Duck: The Case of the Strange Splash.
+Abrams, 2023.
+Willow Feathers McBeaver, aka Detective Duck, and her pond animal pals investigate puzzling mysteries caused by human disruptions to their habitat.
+Series - Windness, Kaz.
+Worm and Caterpillar are Friends.
+Simon Spotlight, 2023.
+A worm and a caterpillar are best friends and when one of them is about to go through a big change, they both learn what is inside is what counts. - Woodson, Jacqueline.
 The Day You Begin.
 Nancy Paulsen, 2018.
 There are many reasons to feel different.
 Maybe it's how you look or talk, or where you're from; maybe it's what you eat, or something just as random.
-It's not easy to take those first steps into a place where nobody really knows you yet, but somehow you do it.
-Jacqueline Woodson's lyrical text and Rafael López's dazzling art reminds us that we all feel like outsiders sometimes-and how brave it is that we go forth anyway.
-And that sometimes, when we reach out and begin to share our stories, others will be happy to meet us halfway. - Yuksel, M.O.
+It's not easy to take those first steps into a place where nobody knows you yet, but somehow you do it. - Wynter, Anne.
+Nell Plants a Tree.
+Balzer + Bray, 2023.
+A wonderful depiction of three generations of a family who grow up and come together around one pecan tree.

+Yuksel, M.O.
 One Wish: Fatima al-Fihri and the World's Oldest University.
 HarperCollins, 2022.
 Picture book biography of Fatima al-Fihri, a trailblazing woman who founded the oldest existing and continually operating university in the world.